tomcritchlow/tomcritchlow.github.io/_posts/2023-04-18-roadmap-territory.md

 ## The roadmap is not the territory

 Prioritization sounds concrete but isn't actually that interesting.
-Clients already know roughly what to do - and have a prioritized roadmap.
+Clients already know roughly what to do - and have a prioritized roadmap already.
 So what's the problem?

 The challenge facing the client is typically some underlying feeling that what is currently on the roadmap today won't prepare them correctly for tomorrow's future.
 There's a belief that they need to **do things differently** or **do new things** to prepare for the changing future.